33 High-Protein Dinners

 29. Chicken Protein Curry

-Craving something hearty, healthy, and packed with flavor?
-Chicken Protein Curry is your weeknight winner.
+If you are craving something hearty, healthy, and packed with flavor?
+Chicken Protein Curry is your winner dinner.
 This dish is loaded with lean protein, thanks to skinless chicken breast, and it’s brimming with warming spices for a satisfying meal that doesn’t feel like diet food.
-Plus, you can whip it up in about 30 minutes—perfect for busy nights when you want something filling without fuss.
-Serve it over rice or with naan for a complete dinner, and leftovers taste even better the next day.

 Ingredients: